Annimus1/MediaVault/README.md

 # MediaVault

 MediaVault is a personal API for managing and recording completed movies, series, anime, books, and video games.
-Allows you to categorize, rate, and track your entertainment consumption yearly.
+It allows you to categorize, rate, and track your entertainment consumption yearly.
 This project uses Node.js, Express, and MongoDB Atlas as the backend.

+---

 ## Features

 - Connection to MongoDB Atlas for data storage.
-- Use of Json Web Tokens (JWT).
+- Use of JSON Web Tokens (JWT) for authentication.
 - RESTful API for interacting with data.
+- Pagination and filtering for retrieving large datasets.

 ---